emogenet/scad2nodes/README.md

 # scad2nodes
-Code to convert an OpenSCAD model to a tree of Blender Geometry Nodes
+Convert an OpenSCAD model to a tree of Blender Geometry Nodes

 This repo contains experimental code to convert an OpenSCAD model to a tree of Blender geometry nodes